Buying property in Valparaiso?

 Are foreign-buyer or mortgage rules changing in Valparaiso as of 2026?

-As of January 2026, the most impactful rule change for Valparaiso property prices is not about foreign buyers but rather about mortgage access, specifically the FOGAES 2025 program which expands government guarantees and makes it easier for certain buyers to qualify for home loans.
+As of early 2026, the most impactful rule change for Valparaiso property prices is not about foreign buyers (Chile has no major ownership restrictions) but about mortgage access, where the government's FOGAES 2025 program is making it easier for middle-income buyers to get credit.

 You can also read our latest update about mortgage and interest rates in Chile.